 Bursting With Energy!

 When I went away for my holidays, I knew I could trust my home to not burn down in the meantime as long as I had unplugged the appliances that didn’t need to be running.
 I set up daily timers for lights (that I could also control from my smartphone) to give off the idea that I was still at home for a little added peace of mind that my home would be safe.
 Spending hours on crafting the perfect schedule for my lights while unplugging my TV and toasters etc, I was satisfied in the belief that everything would run smoothly.
+I also set up my house alarm system which would provide real time alerts in the invent of any intrusions.
 Upon my return, everything was as I had left it but it was incredibly cold.
 I wasn’t prepared to come back from my beach holiday to be encased in a freezer, so I walked around before realising my Air Conditioning Unit was on.
 My mouth dropped as over my time away, my Mitsubishi Electric Split System AC had stuck to its weekly schedule that I had programmed into it for the summer.
 Having forgotten to turn this feature off while I was away, the AC had been generously cooling my home every day that I wasn’t there.
 Terrified to open my energy bill, I took it as a lesson to always check for scheduled timers across your home’s appliances to save yourself an eye watering utility bill…

 Getting online through your network to control your Smart Home can be a risky move.
 When you log your Smart Home into your network, if you’re not careful you can leave yourself prone to hackers.
 From simple taunts such as increasing your thermostat, to stealing private information hackers are out there and you need to prevent them from reaching your network.
 With homes now linked up through Smart Home apps, the control is in your hands to make your home work for you.
 Baby monitors, security cameras and speakers are just some of the devices you can control in your Smart Home network so it’s something you shouldn’t take lightly.
 By ensuring you have a reputable and reliable Home Hub such as the Apple Homepod, you can still control your home but rest assured that only you can get your hands on it.